codeface-io/SwiftObserver/README.md

 1. Any `Var` is buffered.
 Its `latestMessage` is an `Update` in which `old` and `new` both hold the current `value`.

 2. Calling `buffer()` on an `Observable` creates a `BufferedObservable`.
 The resulting buffered observable's `Message` will be optional but never a doubled optional, even if the original observable's `Message` is optional.
-This is the only transform that only works as a distinct observable object.
+Of course, `buffer()` wouldn't make sense as an adhoc transform of an observation, so it only works as a distinct observable object.

-3. Any observable transform that has a buffered source observable is itself buffered **if** it never suppresses (filters) messages.
-These transforms are: `map`, `new` and `unwrap(default)`.
+3. Any transform that has a buffered origin is itself implicitly buffered **if** it never suppresses (filters) messages.
+These compatible transforms are: `map`, `new` and `unwrap(default)`.

-   Be aware that the `latestMessage` of such a transform only ever returns the transformed `latestMessage` of its underlying buffered source.
-Calling `send(transformedMessage)` on the transform object itself will not "update" its `latestMessage`.
+   Be aware that the `latestMessage` of an implicitly buffered transform always returns the transformed `latestMessage` of its underlying buffered origin.
+Calling `send(transformedMessage)` on the implicitly buffered transform itself will not "update" its `latestMessage`.

 4. Any of your custom observables is buffered **if** you make it conform to `BufferedObservable`.
 This is easy.
 Even if the message type isn't based on some state, you can still return a meaningful default value as `latestMessage` or make the message type optional and return `nil`.